-DHSS is funded with Federal funds, which are awarded on an annual basis.
+DHSS is funded with State/Federal funds, which are awarded on an annual basis.
 During each state fiscal year, DHSS may authorize payment of costs under a Provider Agreement only to the extent of money allocated to that fiscal year.
 Because there is a fixed amount of funding on an annual basis, it may at times be necessary for DHSS to prioritize the client population served under this agreement.
 Limitations may include but are not limited to a moratorium on types of services, or a moratorium by geographic region served, or a restriction of services to clients with defined needs.
 The decision to limit billable services shall be based solely on available funding.
+The Misdemeanor Access to Recovery Project is a pilot program and its funding is limited to State Fiscal Years (SFYs) 2014 and 2015.